hakehardware/config-gen/README.md

 # config-gen
-Simple Script that Generates Configs and Folders Based on a Standardized Layout
+Simple Script that Generates Spacemesh Configs and Folders Based on a Standardized Layout